Liderbord/pld-comp/docs/language-features.md

 - Boolean operators: `==`, `!=`, >, `<`, `>=`, `<=`, `||` and `&&`
 - Brackets `(` and `)` are used to enforce priorities
 - It is possible to add chars and ints

+Operations of all kind are supported, if you would like to know their priorities and the supported operations please refer to the [grammar documentation](/docs/grammar.md).

+For more declaration support check out the [`operations` test suite](/tests/testfiles/operations/).

 ## While loops